Superphysics Superphysics

 The subject is not there for himself and he has in his own self-consciousness no value for himself.

-The Oriental subject can, it is true, be great, noble, sublime; still what characterizes him chiefly is that as an individual he is without rights and that what he makes of himself is determined either by nature or by arbitrariness.
+The Oriental subject can be great, noble, sublime.
+But he is without rights.
+What he creates himself is determined either by nature or by arbitrariness.

 A free substance such as this no more has the character of an objectivity which is valid for all universally than it has freedom.